steelwheels/JSTools/Document/jsh-man.md

 # Name
-*jsh* - The platform to execute JavaScript program
+*jsh* - The platform to execute JavaScript Shell Program.

+This document describes how to use the `jsh` application.
+The syntax of this script is described in [jsh programming language](https://github.com/steelwheels/JSTools/blob/master/Document/jsh-lang.md).

 # Synopsis
 ````